vmware-tanzu/tanzu-dev-portal/content/practices/stack-ranking/index.md

 6. Continue as needed or as time allows with the remaining stacks, until enough options to take action on are stacked vertically against the line.

-#### Individual Ranking and Group Comparison: 3-9 options and situations where there is an unbalanced power dynamic in the group
+### Variation - Individual Ranking and Group Comparison: 3-9 options and situations where there is an unbalanced power dynamic in the group
 4. Make copies of the options and the criterion axis for each individual in the group to rank on their own.

 5. Set a 5 minute timer for everyone to individually rank the options along their own criterion axis, with the most highly valued options (according to the criterion) placed vertically above lower valued options.